France Bleu Breizh Izel: History

 In February 2019, the station hired a "new generation of bilingual journalists" after the retirement of previous journalists.
 From this point on, news is fully in bilingual French and Breton.
 However, during the start of the COVID-19 pandemic, Breton broadcasting was noticeably absent due to "reorganisation" from lockdown, causing criticism, especially as other France Bleu stations, such as Pays Basque continued broadcasting in regional languages.

-On September 11th 2019, France Bleu Breizh Izel appointed Jean-Yves Lafesse as a columnist for the station, broadcasting humorous stories with his brother.
+On 11 September 2019, France Bleu Breizh Izel appointed Jean-Yves Lafesse as a columnist for the station, broadcasting humorous stories with his brother.
 He remained at the station until his death in July 2021.

-In August, the station lost it's broadcast right for the local Stade Brestois football team "until further notice".
-The reason apparently was the uncovering of information the football team did not want to reveal.
+In August, the station lost its broadcasting rights for the local Stade Brestois football team "until further notice".
+The reason apparently was the uncovering of information the football team did not want to be revealed.
 The station's director Gurvan Musset said: "Our radio is accused of having wanted to tarnish the image of the club, despite the facts.
 The information has been verified and confirmed by state services.
 We proposed to the leaders of the club to express themselves, they refused."

-On June 25, 2022, the station celebrated its 40th anniversary with a concert show in Trévarez Castle.
+On 25 June 2022, the station celebrated its 40th anniversary with a concert show in Trévarez Castle, with over 3,600 listeners at the event.

+As part of the rebrand of France Bleu into ici (radio network), the station changed its name to ici Breizh Izel in January 2025.